 Both corn and eggplant are heavy feeders that require similar nutrients from the soil.
 If grown together in close proximity, they can compete for the same resources, resulting in reduced growth and productivity for both plants.

 Corn is a very tall and fast-growing plant that can quickly overshadow shorter plants like eggplant.
 Lastly, corn has an extensive root system that can interfere with the root development and growth of nearby eggplant plants.
 This can negatively impact the overall health and performance of the eggplant.

-Fennel is not a friend to most plants in the garden because it secrets allopathic compounds that can inhibit the growth of nearby plants.
+Fennel is not a friend to most plants in the garden because it secretes allopathic compounds that can inhibit the growth of nearby plants.
 These compounds may affect the germination, growth, and development of eggplant, leading to reduced yields.

 Lastly, Fennel emits a strong flavor and aroma that can potentially impact the taste of nearby crops, including eggplant!
 Consider planting fennel off in its own area to reduce the risk of any off-flavors or an undesirable taste in your other produce.

 Other Gardening Articles You’ll Love: